syl20bnr/spacemacs-elpa-mirror/melpa/python-x-readme.txt

 additional functions and behaviors inspired by `ess-mode' which are targeted to interactive code evaluation with an inferior Python process.

+Quick overview:

+Use `python-x-setup' in your emacs startup:

+  (python-x-setup)

+In any `python-mode' buffer use [C-c C-p] to start a new interpreter, then use [C-c C-c] to evaluate the current section.
+The default section delimiter is "# ---" but can be changed via `python-section-delimiter' to be similar to Spyder/Pyzo:

+  (setq python-section-delimiter "##")

+See the `python-x' customization group for additional settings.

+Detailed documentation:

 python-x allows to evaluate code blocks using comments as delimiters (code "sections") or using arbitrarily nested folding marks.
 By default, a code section is delimited by comments starting with "# ---"; while folds are